cursorless-dev/cursorless/docs/contributing/documentation-search.md

 Unfortunately, today, the source of truth for the Algolia search configuration lives in the Algolia web console.
 Whenever we update the configuration, we update the copies that we keep in [source control](../../website/config/algolia).
 In the future, we'd like to use the files in source control as the source of truth and deploy them to Algolia in CI.
 See #917.

+To see what changes we've made to the default configuration, compare the contents of [this directory](../../website/config/algolia) with https://github.com/cursorless-dev/cursorless/tree/e043ce4795ffcda5a3f5875d91887a09e0f9905b/website/config/algolia

 ### Crawler config

 1. Use the [crawler console](https://crawler.algolia.com/admin/crawlers/ff3ea576-b9e0-4e01-8a19-110106760e74/configuration/edit) to experiment with the config until it works as expected.